Distributing Predictors

 should be the entrypoint for developers.
 Keeping in line with the considerations above, the README

-should very quickly discuss how the predictor is used, with code snippets.
+should very quickly discuss how the predictor is used, .

 Predictors should be thread-safe, and should support background processing.
 As a result, the Predict

-method should not use any Unity APIs which cannot be used from background threads.
+method should not use any Unity APIs which .
 This includes familiar classes like Texture2D

 , RenderTexture